 - 1. Remove all cartridges from the unit. - 2.
 Power off the autoloader through the front panel. - 3.
-Remove the power, Ethernet, and SCSI cables, and any terminators from the autoloader. - NOTE: Do not ship these items if you are returning the autoloader.
+Remove the power, Ethernet, and SAS cables from the autoloader.

+NOTE: Do not ship these items if you are returning the autoloader.

 To Remove the Autoloader from a Rack